-The next World Cup for Women will be held in Australia & New Zealand in 2023.
+The ninth Women's FIFA World Cup is currently being played in Australia & New Zealand in 2023.

 - Host cities for each event.